Is equipment tax deductible?

 When equipment is not deductible

-- The equipment is used primarily for personal purposes
+- The equipment is used only for personal purposes

-- You claim Section 179 on equipment with 50% or less business use — this triggers recapture
+- You try to claim Section 179 when business use is 50% or less

-- The equipment is for a hobby rather than a profit-motivated business activity
+- The activity is a hobby rather than a business

 Expensing vs depreciating equipment: What's the difference?